Building Controllers¶

 Note

-The Base library is the core library used to develop Choreonoid plugins.
-The Body plugin library is designed to allow external use of the Body plugin functionality as a library; it is used when developing other plugins that depend on the Body plugin.
+The Base library is a foundation library used when developing Choreonoid plugins.
+The Body plugin library makes Body plugin functionality available as a library from outside and is used when developing other plugins that depend on the Body plugin.

-For example, if you have installed Choreonoid in the /usr path of the user’s home directory, you should execute the following:
+For example, if you installed Choreonoid under usr in your home directory, execute

 export PKG_CONFIG_PATH=$HOME/usr/lib/pkgconfig

-Here we describe an actual build command using Ubuntu Linux.
+Here are examples of actual build commands for Ubuntu Linux.

-We assume the controller source file is MyController.cpp.
-After storing this in a directory of your choice, navigate to that directory from a command prompt.
+Assume the controller source file is “MyController.cpp”.
+Store this in an appropriate directory and navigate to that directory from the command line.

 g++ -std=c++11 -fPIC `pkg-config --cflags choreonoid-body` -c MyController.cpp